zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_error_text - section for function add_error_text not yet defined that it should be add in /user/user_message.php
     \-- add_warning - section for function add_warning not yet defined that it should be add in /user/user_message.php
     \-- add_message - section for function add_message not yet defined that it should be add in /user/user_message.php
+    \-- add_info - section for function add_info not yet defined that it should be add in /user/user_message.php
+    \-- get_last_info - section for function get_last_info is expected to be set and get in /user/user_message.php
+    \-- has_msg_id - section for function has_msg_id not yet defined that it should be add in /user/user_message.php
+    \-- has_info - section for function has_info not yet defined that it should be add in /user/user_message.php
     \-- merge - section for function merge not yet defined that it should be add in /user/user_message.php
     \-- get_message - section for function get_message is expected to be set and get in /user/user_message.php
     \-- get_last_message - section for function get_last_message is expected to be set and get in /user/user_message.php